quincysmiith/digital-analytics-masterclass/README.md

 ## 1. Add web analytics tracking [CORE]

+__Default: Google Analytics 4__

 Learn how to implement web analytics tracking technology on a website by adding (simple page view) tracking to your website.

-Verify the analytics tracking is working through debugging in the browser and monitoring stats in the platform.
+Verify the analytics tracking is working through debugging (browser dev tools or (Omnibug)[https://marquinsmith.com/2023/08/06/omnibug-part-1/]) in the browser.
+Also verify by monitoring stats in the platform.

 Using multiple platforms to track usage of your website is fine, even encouraged!
+Eg Google Analytics and Matomo.

 There are free options or self hosted options for this such as

-- Google Analytics [FREE - 14 months of history retention]
+- Google Analytics 4 [FREE - 14 months of history retention]
 - Matomo / Piwik [SAAS | Self hosting]
 - [Mixpanel](https://mixpanel.com/home/) [FREE UP TO 1M events per month]
 - Plausible [SAAS | Self hosted]